emilps/fjelltg/src/pages/product/2020-03-23-thermo-mechanical-dryer.md

   material that is perceived as sticky or “glue-like”.

-  Benefits of the TMD

-  :

-  *

-  Excellent on most material, exceeding on sticky, “glue-like” material
+  The TMD isxcellent on most material, exceeding on sticky, “glue-like” material

   * Compact process